 Interviewers know that ‘why were you let go?’ is a difficult question and they’re as much trying to test your reactions under pressure as they are looking for a perfect response.
 “They want to see if you can keep confident, so instead of being defensive, try to calmly answer the question,” says psychologist Koh.

-“Avoid badmouthing your previous bank for making you redundant,” says Orelia Chan, an associate director at Profile Search and Selection in Singapore.
+“Avoid badmouthing your previous bank for making you redundant,” says Singapore recruiter Orelia Chan.
 “Some candidates get too emotional by elaborating on their ex-employers’ restructuring activities – this can turn the interview into a venting session.”

 Point out advantages